 Which control panel is right for me?

-- Standard 30A Electric Brewery Control Panel: For producing up to 20 gallons of finished product per batch.
+- Standard 30A Electric Brewery Control Panel: Our most popular control panel!
+Perfect for producing up to 20 gallons of finished product per batch.
 A single element is used in both the boil kettle and hot liquor tank.

 Our panels may also be run off a single phase of a 208V or 400V 3-phase power grid.
 Contact us for details.